Hypothesis for Django users¶

 Hypothesis has just created this with whatever the relevant type of data is.

-Obviously the customer’s age is implausible, so lets fix that:
+Obviously the customer’s age is implausible, which is only possible because

 >>> from hypothesis.strategies import integers >>> c = models(Customer, age=integers(min_value=0, max_value=120)).example() >>> c <Customer: Customer object> >>> c.age 5

 Custom field types¶

 If you have a custom Django field type you can register it with Hypothesis’s model deriving functionality by registering a default strategy for it: